burnsajohn/predictTrophicMode/README.md

     grep -v "^#" $species.x.phag_nonphag-allVall-any3diverse.hmmsearchOUT-tbl.txt | awk '$5<=1e-5 && $8<=1e-4' > $sigfile
     awk '{print $3}' $sigfile | sort -u > $sigModel

-the file with the format "species_sigModels.txt" should contain a list of HMM names that are significant hits to at least 1 protein in your target genome.
 ---
 Place the file/s containing the list of significant HMMs into the directory "TrophicModePredictionTool/TestGenomes"